-This solution was born to remedy the student progression dilemma for ODU Computer Science students.
-This section will go into more detail regarding this dilemma and identify the potential customers and target end-users.
+PolyMorpher was born to remedy the student progression dilemma for ODU Computer Science students.

 3.1 End User

 The end users of PolyMorpher will be students, teachers, and anyone that wants to have a resource with which to learn object-oriented programming.